roadrunner-server/docs/http/http.md

     # Default: empty
     allow: [ ".html", ".aaa" ]

-  # Settings for "headers" middleware (docs: https://roadrunner.dev/docs/http-http/2023.x/en).
+  # Settings for "headers" middleware.
   headers:
     # Allows to control CORS headers.
 Additional headers "Vary: Origin", "Vary: Access-Control-Request-Method",
     # "Vary: Access-Control-Request-Headers" will be added to the server responses.
 Drop this section for this